What is qq?

 qq stat

 Displays a summary of all unfinished (queued, running, or exiting) jobs associated with the current batch server.
+The display looks similar to the display of qq jobs.

 qq stat --all